 Graduation from high school or its equivalent is a prerequisite for admission.
-Students enrolling at Everest College must furnish proof by providing the School with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file.
-Those students may request a form supplied by the College for requesting transcripts or equivalency documentation.
+Students enrolling at Everest College must furnish proof by providing the School with the diploma, official transcript or GED certificate within the first quarter of enrollment, a copy of which will be placed in the student file Those students may request a form supplied by the College for requesting transcripts or equivalency documentation.